krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.09.11    - version 4.0.6 =
+* Fix           - Improve query when trying to get WC order in callback logic.
+Avoids issues when multiple WC orders are created during one payment session.

 = 2023.09.06    - version 4.0.5 =
 * Tweak         - Save Custom Fields data to WooCommerce order also during confirm order step (when payment is done).